Quantum dot: Quantum dot displays

 Quantum dots are valued for displays because they emit light in very specific Gaussian distributions.
 This can result in a display with visibly more accurate colors.

 A conventional color liquid crystal display (LCD) is usually backlit by fluorescent lamps (CCFLs) or conventional white LEDs that are color filtered to produce red, green, and blue pixels.
 Quantum dot displays use blue-emitting LEDs rather than white LEDs as the light sources.
 The converting part of the emitted light is converted into pure green and red light by the corresponding color quantum dots placed in front of the blue LED or using a quantum dot infused diffuser sheet in the backlight optical stack.
 Blank pixels are also used to allow the blue LED light to still generate blue hues.
 This type of white light as the backlight of an LCD panel allows for the best color gamut at lower cost than an RGB LED combination using three LEDs.

 Another method by which quantum dot displays can be achieved is the electroluminescent (EL) or electro-emissive method.
 This involves embedding quantum dots in each individual pixel.
 These are then activated and controlled via an electric current application.
 Since this is often light emitting itself, the achievable colors may be limited in this method.
 Electro-emissive QD-LED TVs exist in laboratories only.

-The ability of QDs to precisely convert and tune a spectrum makes them attractive for LCD displays.
-Previous LCD displays can waste energy converting red-green poor, blue-yellow rich white light into a more balanced lighting.
+The ability of QDs to precisely convert and tune a spectrum makes them attractive for LCDs.
+Previous LCDs can waste energy converting red-green poor, blue-yellow rich white light into a more balanced lighting.
 By using QDs, only the necessary colors for ideal images are contained in the screen.
-The result is a screen that is brighter, clearer, and more energy-efficient.
 The first commercial application of quantum dots was the Sony XBR X900A series of flat panel televisions released in 2013.

 In June 2006, QD Vision announced technical success in making a proof-of-concept quantum dot display and show a bright emission in the visible and near infrared region of the spectrum.
 A QD-LED integrated at a scanning microscopy tip was used to demonstrate fluorescence near-field scanning optical microscopy (NSOM) imaging.